JAlcocerT/JAlcocerT/content/blog/entrep-link-for-artists.md

 ![Kutt Links](/blog_img/selfh/links/kutt-link-creation.png)

-You can always check what is the shortened link pointing with:
+You can always check what is the shortened link pointing with: *yea, curl can do that!*

 ```sh
 curl -sIL https://youtu.be/sGUjmyfof4Q?t=568  | grep location: